ravendb/docs/version_1/docs/server/administration/export-import.markdown

 ## SmugglerApi

 Alternatively, if you prefer to do export/import from code rather than from the console utility, you can use the SummglerApi class.
-In order to use this class you need to reference the Raven.Smugller.exe.
+In order to use this class you need to reference the Raven.Smuggler.exe.

 Usage example:

 {CODE smuggler-api@Server\Smuggler.cs /}

 In the above code we exporting all of the data on the server, which is the documents, indexes and attachments, and than importing just the documents and the indexes.
-In this exmple the import would overwrite the existing documents, so if you want to import to another database you'll need to create another instance of the SmugllerApi with a defferent connection string options.
+In this example the import would overwrite the existing documents, so if you want to import to another database you'll need to create another instance of the SmugllerApi with a different connection string options.